Nicklason/node-config/README.md

 const Config = require('@nicklason/config');

 const config = new Config({
-    dataDirectory: './', // Use current working directory
+    directory: './', // Use current working directory
     filename: 'config.json', // The config will be named config.json
     timeout: 0 // The config will be saved right as it changes in memory });